 Sydney, Australia, 26 February 2015 — Corporate commercial property management is set to undergo a digital reawakening with a new partnership announced between high-growth property tech companies Divvy Parking and Inlink.

 Divvy Parking, the pioneer of parking leasing technology in Australia, has joined a new partner program with Inlink, who provide integrated digital property communication services to Australia’s office towers.
 The partnership means Divvy will now be the recommended and preferred partner for management of parking assets in more than 60 per cent of all commercial buildings, when combining Divvy’s existing portfolio with Inlink’s.

 The partnership gives Divvy the opportunity to integrate its technology with thousands of commercial tenants nationally and openly communicate its ideas about the future of property resource management with them.

-Divvy Founder and CEO Nick Austin said the partnership with Inlink marks the next phase of Divvy’s endeavour to improve commercial parking pressures in our cities.
+Divvy Founder Nick Austin said the partnership with Inlink marks the next phase of Divvy’s endeavour to improve commercial parking pressures in our cities.

 “In the next few years we’re going to see the commercial property sector undergo a significant step-change thanks to technology,” he said.
 “There is some catch-up to be done to other industries who have already undergone technological revolution.”